-In terms of college education, the citizens of Atlantic City rank slightly lower than the national average.
-16.31% of adults 25 and older in Atlantic City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Atlantic City are slightly less educated than the national average of 21.84% for the average city or town: 16.31% of adults in Atlantic City have a bachelor's degree or advanced degree

 The per capita income in Atlantic City in 2010 was $19,162, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $76,648 for a family of four.
 However, Atlantic City contains both very wealthy and poor people as well.
 Atlantic City also has one of the higher rates of people living in poverty in the nation, with 40.58% of its population below the federal poverty line.

 Atlantic City is an extremely ethnically-diverse city.
 The people who call Atlantic City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Atlantic City residents report their race to be Black or African-American, followed by Asian.
 Atlantic City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.27% of the city’s residents.
 Important ancestries of people in Atlantic City include Italian, Irish, German, Polish, and English.

 The most common language spoken in Atlantic City is English.
 Other important languages spoken here include Spanish and Vietnamese.